 - +Day 1 - Welcome to Morocco!
 Explore Marrakech and the markets

-Your guide will meet you all at the H+I recommended hotel in Marrakech (Riad Africa) in the morning, then over some mint tea will go through the all-important pre-trip briefing.
+Your guide will meet you all at your riad in Marrakech in the morning, then over some mint tea will go through the all-important pre-trip briefing.
 He will set the tone of the week ahead, explain the trails to come and answer any questions that you may have.